WajdWael/Dashboard/README.md

 ![Famous CSS frameworks logos](repo-images/image-1.png)

-If you take a look on `framework.css` file you will find this type of class:
+If you take a look at `framework.css` file you will find this type of class:

 ```CSS
 /* ==========Widths========== */